How can I help you?

 Show customized text in checkbox list data

-The Syncfusion Angular Grid provides comprehensive customization capabilities for text displayed in Excel/Checkbox filtering options.
-This functionality allows modification of default text to provide more meaningful and contextual labels that better represent the data being filtered.
+The Grid component provides flexibility to customize the text displayed in the Excel/Checkbox filtering options.
+This customization allows modification of default text to provide more meaningful and contextual labels for filtering values.

 Text customization is achieved by defining a filterItemTemplate and binding it to the target column.
 The filterItemTemplate property enables creation of custom templates for filter items, supporting any logic and HTML elements within the template to display desired text or content.